Meet the people behind Cake in this interview series. Today, it’s up to Sophie, our Head of Marketing & Communication.

 Tell us about your workspace

-Since I started working for Cake almost a year ago, working from home became the standard as Cake does not have an office.
+Since I started working for Cake 2 years ago, working from home became the standard as Cake does not have an office.
 So I spend most of my working time here.

 My partner has been working from home for over 10 years but he usually works from the garden office.
 When he doesn’t have appointments with clients we encounter each other at the coffee machine or during lunch.

 I greatly value what my workplace looks like.
 In an environment that is furnished with the things I value I work at my best.
 I find it awful to work in large impersonal and uninspired landscape offices with flex desks.
 Here I am in an interior that I have designed myself among my books, travel guides, magazines and objects that each have their own story and memory.
 It’s a fantastic feeling to be able to make full use of the place where I like being.

 In recent years I’ve worked from home from time to time for several clients, but I do admit that working completely remotely is another experience.
 Pre-corona there was more variety, we met at someone’s home for a meeting, I had meetings at our advertising agency or at other partners or I went to work in a coffee bar.
 I also consciously looked for that variety and that made a perfect mix.
 The 100% homework with my partner and 2 teenagers in the house was a bit of an adjustment.😅

 I start my workday at 9am at the latest.
 I’m not an early bird so in order not to let things get out of hand I put myself on that strict deadline.😁 With a first coffee in my hand I then start checking Slack and Monday to see what the latest status is.
 Then I make, on paper, a to-do list for the day.
 I think I’m about the only Cake colleague who always appear at meetings with pen and paper.
 I’m a real paper lover and besides all the digital tools, which I really do embrace, my love for paper doesn’t extinguish.